|Enterprise Integration Patterns|

 How can Patterns Help?

-Patterns are a proven way to capture experts' knowledge in fields where there are no simple “one size fits all” answers, such as application architecture, object-oriented design, or message-oriented integration .
-Each pattern tackles a specific problem by discussing design considerations and presenting an elegant solution that balances the forces.
-Often the solution is not the first approach that comes to mind, but one that has evolved through actual use over time.
-As a result, each pattern incorporates the experience that senior developers and architects have gained by repeatedly building solutions and learning from their mistakes.
-Thus, patterns are not “invented” but discovered and observed from actual practice.
+Patterns are a proven way to capture experts' knowledge where no simple “one size fits all” answers exist, for example in application architecture, object-oriented design, or message-oriented integration .
+Each pattern tackles a specific problem by discussing design considerations and presenting an elegant solution that balances often conflicting forces.
+The solution is not the first approach that comes to mind, but one that has evolved through actual use over time, capturing the experience that senior developers and architects have gained by repeatedly building solutions and learning from their mistakes.

 What am I Reading Right Now?